egeeamu/voskhod/README.md

 > pip install bashplotlib

 The firts time you use the pipeline you have to download associated tools and compile them.
-The following commands achieve this task:
+The following commands achieve this task.
+In the voskhod folder type:

 > chmod +x *.sh

 > ./00_prepare_voskhod.sh

 Once this step is done you are ready to use Voskhod!